noxthot/ss22_julia_workshop/SS22_julia_workshop/index.md

 \exercise{Please try the small test example from [here](https://www.julia-vscode.org/docs/dev/gettingstarted/#Creating-Your-First-Julia-Hello-World-program) to see if everything works.}

 If you run into difficulties with VSCode in connection to Julia, the [documentation](https://www.julia-vscode.org/docs/dev/) of the Julia extension is an excellent source for help.
-You can also find a list of [keybindings](https://www.julia-vscode.org/docs/dev/userguide/keybindings/), once you are more familiar with the IDE and you want to get fully never get you hands of the keyboard.
+You can also find a list of [keybindings](https://www.julia-vscode.org/docs/dev/userguide/keybindings/), once you are more familiar with the IDE and never get you hands of the keyboard.